-- Generate scanned copies that reflect the entire content of the original paper documentation, including manual signatures, cross-references and annotations; - Integrate the scanned copies into the engagement files, including indexing and signing off on the scanned copies as necessary; and - Enable the scanned copies to be retrieved and printed as necessary.
+- Procedures for restricting access to, and enabling proper distribution and confidential storage of, hardcopy engagement documentation. - A59.
+For practical reasons, original paper documentation may be electronically scanned for inclusion in engagement files.
+In such cases, the firm's procedures designed to maintain the integrity, accessibility, and retrievability of the documentation may include requiring the engagement teams to: - Generate scanned copies that reflect the entire content of the original paper documentation, including manual signatures, cross-references and annotations; - Integrate the scanned copies into the engagement files, including indexing and signing off on the scanned copies as necessary; and - Enable the scanned copies to be retrieved and printed as necessary.